alexcheva/Event-Management-Platform/README.md

 Create a scalable web application that streamlines the entire event lifecycle from creation to post-event analytics, supporting multiple event types and user roles.

 ## Features:
-- CRUD operations (Create, Read, Update, Delete).
+- [x] CRUD operations (Create, Read, Update, Delete).
-- Multi-Role User System: Support for event
+- [ ] Multi-Role User System: Support for event
-  - organizers,
+  - [ ] organizers,
-  - attendees,
+  - [ ] attendees,
-  - vendors, and
+  - [ ] vendors, and
-  - platform administrators (with role-specific dashboards and permissions)
+  - [ ] platform administrators (with role-specific dashboards and permissions)
-- Event Creation and Management:
+- [ ] Event Creation and Management:
 Organizers can create events with:
-  - detailed information,
+  - [x] detailed information,
-  - set ticket types and pricing,
+  - [ ] set ticket types and pricing,
-  - manage venue details,
+  - [ ] manage venue details,
-  - create event schedules, and
+  - [ ] create event schedules, and
-  - handle speaker/performer management
+  - [ ] handle speaker/performer management
-- Registration and Ticketing System:
+- [ ] Registration and Ticketing System:
 Attendees can:
- - browse events,
+ - [ ] browse events,
- - purchase tickets with integrated payment processing,
+ - [ ] purchase tickets with integrated payment processing,
- - receive QR code tickets
+ - [ ] receive QR code tickets
- - and manage their event registrations
+ - [ ] and manage their event registrations
-- Real-Time Event Updates:
+- [ ] Real-Time Event Updates:
- - Live notifications for schedule changes
+ - [ ] Live notifications for schedule changes
- - venue updates, and important announcements with support for
+ - [ ] venue updates, and important announcements with support for
-   - push notifications
+   - [ ] push notifications
-   - email alerts
+   - [ ] email alerts
-- Check-In and Attendance Tracking:
+- [ ] Check-In and Attendance Tracking:
-  - QR code scanning system for event entry
+  - [ ] QR code scanning system for event entry
-  - real-time attendance monitoring
+  - [ ] real-time attendance monitoring
-  - and capacity management with
+  - [ ] and capacity management with
-  - waitlist functionality
+  - [ ] waitlist functionality
-- Analytics and Reporting Dashboard:
+- [ ] Analytics and Reporting Dashboard:
-   - Comprehensive analytics for organizers:
+   - [ ] Comprehensive analytics for organizers:
-      - including ticket sales,
+      - [ ] including ticket sales,
-      - attendance patterns,
+      - [ ] attendance patterns,
-      - revenue tracking
+      - [ ] revenue tracking
-      - post-event feedback analysis with
+      - [ ] post-event feedback analysis with
-      - exportable reports
+      - [ ] exportable reports

 ## [Link to a live project.](https://event-management-platform.onrender.com/)
 ## How to initialize and set up:
-## Quick start (dev)
 ### Prerequisites
 - Node 18+
 - npm